shruti1421/baat-cheet/CONTRIBUTING.md

 ### Best Practices for reporting or requesting for Issues/Enhancements:
   - Before you submit an issue, please search the issue tracker, maybe an issue for your problem already exists and the discussion might inform you of workarounds readily available.
   - Follow the Issue Template while creating the issue.
-  - Include Screenshots if any (specially for UI related issues).
+  - Include Screenshots if any (especially for UI related issues).
   - For UI enhancements or workflows, include mockups to get a clear idea.

 ### Best Practices for getting assigned to work on an Issue/Enhancement: